With cold temperatures out come the woolly jumpers and on goes the central heating.

 Eczema is a common dry skin complaint.
 It affects 1 in 5 children in the UK and 1 in 12 adults.
 The skin is dry, scaly red and itchy.

-Professor David Gawkrodger is a consultant specialising in dermatology and is spokesperson for the British Skin Foundation.
+Professor David Gawkrodger is a consultant dermatologist and spokesperson for the British Skin Foundation.

 "Generally dry skin conditions like eczema get worse in the cold and the rain; you get a lot of chapping in the wet and wind."

 He says: "Use moisturisers frequently to protect your skin from the elements.
 Try not to let your clothes rub on your skin as it is abrasive and may make your eczema worse."

 He advises using topical steroids regularly to treat flare-ups.

 Matt Gass of the British Association of Dermatologists agrees you need to be vigilant with treatments, "Substitute soap with soap-free emollient washes when washing, and carrying moisturiser around with you at all times.
 There are a range of moisturisers, the greasier they are the more effective they will be, but in the end it comes down to what you are comfortable wearing."